GiveDirectly Sends Money Directly to People in Poverty

 When asked what he would spend the donated money on, Stephene said he would use it to buy his own boat, to make his life as a fisherman easier.
 He recently received his second payment of $481.
 The funds went to buying iron sheets and finally, his own fishing boat.
 In an interview with GiveDirectly, Stephene said, “This has improved my source of income [and] thus improved my living standards.”

 Recipients of donations receive an SMS text message when their payments are ready for collection.
-On average, it takes 32 minutes for individuals to walk to walk to the closest agent and collect their cash transfers.
+On average, it takes 32 minutes for individuals to walk to the closest agent and collect their cash transfers.

 In addition to the efficiency of the aid program, recipients can spend their payments on necessities that are unique to their lives and families.
 By sending money directly to people in poverty, the organization breaks down some of the difficulties of traditional foreign aid.